mistermicheels/learning-notes/processes-techniques/Issue-troubleshooting.md

     -   It's about shortening the feedback loop!
 See also [Fail fast](../mindset/Fail-fast.md)
 -   Once you find input, data, settings, ... that allows you to reproduce the issue, store it somewhere for reference
     -   Playing around with these could suddenly cause the issue to disappear and make you lose your reproduction scenario
+-   Ideally, set up some automated tests that reproduce the issue
+    -   These can guide you when fixing the issue, plus they act as regression tests to make sure the issue isn't introduced again
+    -   Setting up the tests at this point allows you to validate that they indeed fail when the issue is present

 How to get there